enzo-project/enzo-e/design.rst

 .. image:: components.png

 The ``Cello`` framework is functionally decomposed into a collection of software components.
-The ``Enzo-P`` application is implemented on top of Cello, which is comprised of the components within the central boxed region.  ``Cello`` is in turn implemented using the Charm++ parallel programming system.
+The ``Enzo-E`` application is implemented on top of Cello, which is comprised of the components within the central boxed region.  ``Cello`` is in turn implemented using the Charm++ parallel programming system.
 Components in ``Cello`` are organized